Submission Guidelines

 Submission Limit: 3

-We understand that quite a lot of works go over the 1,500-word limit.
+We understand that quite a lot of works go over the 2,000-word limit.
 Please do your best to pare stories down to fit within that limit.
-If that is not possible, then send us a snippet of the overall story (within 1,500 words) and let us know in the submissions comment section.
+If that is not possible, then send us a snippet of the overall story (within 2,000 words) and let us know in the “Comments or questions” section of the submission form.

 Poetry